-- Watercraft that have only been used within British Columbia or other non-contaminated provinces or states within the last 30 days, zebra and quagga mussels are not established in British Columbia, (see the US Geological Survey map for current North American distribution)
+- Watercraft that have only been used within British Columbia or other non-contaminated provinces or states and are found to be clean, drain, dry and free of mud, debris, plants or any other AIS.
+Zebra and quagga mussels have not been detected in British Columbia, (see the US Geological Survey map for current North American distribution).

-- To prevent the spread of other AIS within B.C. we strongly recommend that boaters follow the Clean Drain and Dry program
+- To prevent the spread of other AIS within B.C. boaters should practice Clean, Drain and Dry.

 High Risk Watercraft

-- Any vessel or piece of equipment that has been in any province/ state known or suspected of having zebra or quagga mussels (see the US Geological Survey map for current North American distribution) in the past 30 days, or
+- Any watercraft or equipment that has been launched in any waters of a province or state known or suspected of having zebra or quagga mussels in the past 30 days (see the US Geological Survey map for current North American distribution).